Crassula [KRASS-yew-luh] succulent plants come in a broad, diverse range of shapes, sizes, and styles, along with wide varieties.

 Too much water causes soft stems and rotting.
 Too little water may cause the lower leaves to fall off.
-Low humidity is preferred, but plants with tolerate moderate humidity levels.
+Low humidity is preferred, but plants tolerate moderate humidity levels.

-These are slow-growing succulents so do not overfertilize.
+These are slow-growing succulents, so do not overfertilize.
 Use a ‘flowering’ liquid houseplant food and fertilize once in spring, summer, and fall.

 Soil and Transplanting